QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Teichmüller theory and its connection to symbols

-This appendix first provides a review of quantum Teichmuller theory and the Teichmuller TQFT, then we show how the tetrahedron operator in quantum Teichmuller theory is related to $U_q(SL(2,\mathbb{R}))$ $6j$ symbols we used in our main text.
+This appendix first provides a review of quantum Teichmüller theory and the Teichmüller TQFT, then we show how the tetrahedron operator in quantum Teichmüller theory is related to $U_q(SL(2,\mathbb{R}))$ $6j$ symbols we used in our main text.